 In addition to those, we've posted some articles in the past with helpful tips from everything to packing and staying in touch while you're away to a handy list of travel companies who are friendly to solo travelers.

-My first solo trip was a three-day stint in Washington D.C. back in April of this year.
+My first solo trip was a three-day stint in Washington D.C. back in April of 2011.
 I hopped on a budget bus from New York City and four hours later was taking in the sights of our nation's Capitol for the first time.
 I looked through a number of websites—mainly Trip Advisor and Google Maps—to determine which sites to see and managed to snag a cheap room in nearby Alexandria, just a 30–45 minute DC Metro ride away.

 It was a great experience for me, getting a chance to pick out whatever I wanted to do and see whatever I felt like seeing whenever I wanted to see it.
 The freedom was almost overwhelming at first, but I soon became the boss of my own trip and realized that if I can do it in one city, I could certainly do it in another, no matter how foreign or exotic it might seem on my own.
 I would encourage everyone to try traveling by themselves at least once, if only just to take yourself out for a spin.

 Where have your solo adventures taken you?
 Please feel free to share any advice or websites you use for solo travel ideas.
 Happy travels!